co119/Standards/processes/estimating/README.md

 ### 3. Assessment

-Within 24-hours of receiving the estimating request, the estimator _must_ begin reviewing the request.
+Within 24 hours of receiving the estimating request, the estimator _must_ begin reviewing the request.
 From here, there are two paths...

 #### More Details Are Needed...

 The estimator must request the details through [ClickUp](/tools/clickup/) following these steps:

-1. Tag the requestor in the comment
+1. Tag the requestor in the comment.
-1. List the additional details needed
+1. List the additional details needed.
-1. Assign comment to the requestor
+1. Assign comment to the requestor.
-1. Add the tag of 'question' to the task
+1. Add the tag of 'question' to the task.

 Once the requestor provides the details, repeat the Assessment step until no additional details are required to complete the estimating task.